-I left a very promising career in the medical field for something I was most passionate about, and that something is named Souley Vegan- A single mother with zero savings of course everyone said I was crazy.
-I began catering and selling food at local markets and events.
+A single mother with zero savings!
+Of course everyone said I was crazy to pursue this.
+But not one to be discouraged, I began catering and selling food at local markets and events.

-In 2009 I came across a vacant restaurant location at 301 Broadway downtown Oakland, CA. After passing by this location a first, second, and third time, I decided to call and schedule a walk through (this is the short story by the way) I barely had the gas to drive down there, but I went and attempted to portray full confidence in my ability to pay the high price the landlord was requiring upon securing the property.
-I felt in my heart and soul that this place belonged to Souley Vegan.
+In my heart and soul I felt that this place belonged to Souley Vegan.
 I said to her with the confidence I pretended to have that while my credit wasn’t the best, I would have no problem paying the money she requested.
-She called me a week later and said, “Tamearra, you said your credit wasn’t the best but you did not say how bad, we will not be able to lease to you” I said if that’s what you choose then I understand, however,if you give me a chance you will not regret it.
-She responded “So, let me get this straight, I’m supposed to just take you on your word huh?”
-To which I replied, Yes.
+She called me a week later and said, “Tamearra, you said your credit wasn’t the best but you did not say how bad!
+We will not be able to lease to you.”
+I said if that’s what you choose then I understand, however,if you give me a chance you will not regret it.
+She responded “So, let me get this straight, I’m supposed to just take you on your word, huh?”
+To which I just replied, yes.
 She said I’ll call you back..I received a call from her a few days later , as she informed me of the stipulations that I would need to meet in order for me to get the location I was thinking yes!! then thinking, now how am I going to do.

 Remembering that it would take my mother because of her pride, an hour to get up the strength to call one of my aunties or Grandfather to ask for food to feed us children when we didn’t have any.
 I too had that pride and did not want to ask anyone for anything..but I did, I humbled myself and went on a quest for money while continuing to take any and all catering jobs, farmers market etc. to make the money.
 Yes I got insulted a few times and It was embarrassing and very humbling.